Gary DeMar: Government

 John W. Whitehead notes DeMar's book Ruler of the Nations "presents a clear and well-substantiated description of the three types of government established by God — the family, the church, and the civil government — each given its own specific and limited jurisdiction".
 Gary North states that Ruler of the Nations "has made the meaning of theocracy clear;" that it is not "a civil government that is run by the institutional church," but rather "the rule of God in every area of life".
 In the chapter titled Reconstructing Civil Government, DeMar writes:

 All government requires a reference point.
 If God is to be pleased by men, the Bible must become the foundation of all their governments, including civil government.
 This means that Biblical law must be made the foundation of all righteous judgment in every government: personal (self government), ecclesiastical, familial, and civil.

 DeMar states in an article on the American Vision web site, "Darwinism has secularized everything in America, including our understanding of the Constitution".

 Eschatology

-DeMar is a proponent of partial preterism, interpreting the Olivet Discourse as specific to the generation to whom Jesus was speaking in Matthew 24.
+DeMar is a proponent of preterism, interpreting the Olivet Discourse as specific to the generation to whom Jesus was speaking in Matthew 24.